rivernews/appl-tracky-api/README.md

 - [x] Setup social auth
     - Create developer ids in [Google console](https://console.developers.google.com).
 - Setup user permission control.
 Watch out JWT and session maintenance.
-    - [ ] 🔥 🔥 🔥Setup requesting objects in frontend.
-Then apply permission and see if it can make a difference. (if has permission - can read; if not like other's private object, reject the request)
+    - 🔥 🔥 🔥Setup requesting objects in frontend.
+Then apply permission and see if it can make a difference. (if has permission - can read; if not like other's private object, reject the request) Setup mock data in backend if necessary.
-        - Setup mock data in backend if necessary.
+        - Implement permission in DRF
+            - [x] Read in CRUD: we can easily achieve permission by filtering in view level.
+Can't read object outside of filtered results.
+Note this case will get a 404 not found instead of permission denied.
+            - [ ] How about create/delete/udpate?
+And how can we test it?
+        - Frontend basic - login/logout/username UI
+        - Frontend Read request on 1) self 2) other private.
+Test if backend permission is working.
-- [ ] Setup up CRUD endpoint for all tables.
+- [ ] Setup up CRUD endpoint + permission for all tables.
+    - When you add new table, use this order: Serializer -->  viewset --> routes.
 - [ ] REST API DONE.

 ## Front End Roadmap